nermadie/Matplotlib_Learning/README.md

-# Numpy_Learning
+# Matplotlib_Learning

-This repository contains the code and notes for learning Numpy.
+This repository contains the code and notes for learning Matplotlib.

 ## Source: